Even with the advancement in wireless technology, you may often require ethernet cables in certain situations.

-There are several types of cable concealers such as the PVC concealers, cable concealer raceway and baseboard concealers.
+There are several cable concealers, such as PVC concealers, cable concealer raceways, and baseboard concealers.
 We’ll be talking about them shortly:

 PVC concealers are very efficient at managing Ethernet wirings.
 They are also available in different sizes and colors.
 In addition, these concealers are easy to customize.

 Cable concealers are the easiest and most efficient way of managing ethernet cables.
-You could also paint it to go with the color of your room with a latex-based paint.
+You could also paint it the color of your room with latex-based paint.